Malevolence (film): Production

-Concept
+Development

 Writer and director Stevan Mena began working on the script for the film in 1995, which went through various iterations.
 In it, he said his intentions were to craft a slasher film that also explored the idea of nature versus nurture in relation to how people become serial killers.

+Casting

+Samantha Dark, a British actress, was cast in the lead role of Samantha after responding to a casting call published by Mena in Backstage.
+Her character was originally written to have a New Jersey accent, but Mena opted to have Dark speak with her natural British accent.
+Mena cast his niece, Courtney Bertolone, as Samantha's daughter.

+According to actor R. Brandon Johnson, he was the last of 400 actors to audition for the role of Julian.

 Filming

-Malevolence was shot over a period of two years between late 2000 and December 2002.
-Various production setbacks occurred, one of which included the crew being banned from the original shooting location in Long Island: The production crew received permission to use an abandoned home in which to shoot the film, only to discover two days before principal photography that the home had in fact been foreclosed on, and the man who gave them the permission the former owner.
-The film was shot on 35mm film by documentary cinematographer Tsuyoshi Kimono, who had previously shot documentaries for A&E.
+Principal photography of Malevolence took place over a period of two years between late 2000 and December 2002.
+The film was shot on 35mm film by documentary cinematographer Tsuyoshi Kimono, who had previously shot documentaries for the television network A&E. Various production setbacks occurred, one of which included the crew being banned from the original shooting location in Long Island: The production crew received permission to use an abandoned home in which to shoot the film, only to discover two days before principal photography that the home had in fact been foreclosed on, and the man who gave them the permission was the former owner.

-The bank robbery scenes were shot in Allentown, Pennsylvania, and additional photography in the car scenes was shot in Bethlehem.
-The farm and slaughterhouse property was shot at an actual abandoned cattle farm and slaughterhouse built in 1920 in Pennsylvania.
+The majority of filming took place in Lehigh County, Pennsylvania.
+The bank robbery scenes were shot in Allentown, and additional photography in the car scenes was shot in Bethlehem.
+The farm and slaughterhouse property was shot at an actual abandoned cattle farm and slaughterhouse built in 1920, located in Ballietsville.

 Release

-Malevolence was given a limited theatrical release in 10 theaters in the United States on September 10, 2004 through Anchor Bay Films.
+Malevolence premiered on July 14, 2003 at the Long Island International Film Expo, and was later screened at the Screamfest Horror Film Festival in Los Angeles on October 13, 2003.

+The film was acquired by Anchor Bay Films, who gave it a limited theatrical release in the United States, opening it in the New York City area on September 10, 2004.
+An exclusive west coast premiere followed in the Portland, Oregon metropolitan area on October 16, 2004.
+It also screened in Winston-Salem, North Carolina, beginning November 12, 2004.
+The film continued to have regional releases into the following year, screening in Detroit and Ann Arbor, Michigan in late January 2005; in Minneapolis, Minnesota beginning January 28, 2005; in St. George, Utah beginning March 11, 2005; and in Miami, Florida beginning April 8, 2005.

 In Spain, the film was distributed by Sherlock Films and opened in 101 theaters.

+Home media

+Anchor Bay Entertainment released Malevolence on DVD on April 19, 2005.